alexandregama/blog/content/ruby/30-ruby-coding-challenges-in-30-days/ruby-coding-challenge-18-game-missing-number.md

 find_missing_num(array)
 ```

-We break the execution once if find the desired number because we don't need to continuing looking for the number
+We break the execution once if find the desired number because we don't need to continue looking for the number

 **Step 3**